Jsiewierski11/AIMLEditor/README.md

 - A graphical view to display conversation flow (coming soon).
     - The Node Editor for the graph view is borrowed from [here](https://gitlab.com/pavel.krupala/pyqt-node-editor-tutorials).

+Once you hit the "Create" button, a Category tag will be generated with the text in the fields on the left.

 ![Screen shot of the editor](Images/AIMLEditor.png)